musicmills1990/music_the_gathering_challenge/notes.md

   debugging:
-  go to the complex asscociations lab, run rails server and check params to see if it has a characters equiv sub category
+  [X] go to the complex asscociations lab, run rails server and check params to see if it has a characters equiv sub category luisa's project recipe finder <-- look at this for scope method example...
+  B. Idk I have to look at more examples of nested comment OKAY SO I'VE TRIED A TON OF DIFFERENT THINGS AND I STILL CAN'T FIGURE IT OUT SO MOVE ON. cool! command + / comments out the line!
+  - I have the same problem on both the submitting of the teams creation page and the comments add page.
+So I'm doing something wrong in both places.
+- for a belongs to/has many relationship the user must be valid in order to save information to the child
+- add current user to have team work

+  questions for office hours:
+  1. I have the same problem on both the submitting of the teams creation page and the comments add page.
+So I'm doing something wrong in both places.
+  2. Does that feature idea make sense?
+4 "Team Styles" (stubbed out in new_team_path) 3.